Music of The Last of Us: Production and composition

 Santaolalla began work on The Last of Us early in its development.
 Druckmann did not give him specific directions but offered him the game's stories and themes.
 Santaolalla appreciated this freedom and felt it assisted his process.
 He felt the need to "go into some more dark place, more textural and not necessarily melodic", when composing.
 The composer prefers to compose as he records, as he has little knowledge of reading and writing sheet music.
 To challenge himself, Santaolalla used a variety of unique instruments that were new to him, giving "an element of danger and innocence".
 For some tracks, he used a detuned guitar, producing deep noise.
+Santaolalla retrospectively realized he had composed a sonic contrast between the protagonists, with the Fender VI six-string bass guitar representing Joel and a ronroco representing Ellie.
+The title track was composed on the latter instrument.

 To produce unique sounds, Santaolalla recorded in various rooms, including a bathroom and kitchen.
-The title track was composed on a variety of charango called a ronroco.
 The team wanted the game's AI to affect the music.
 They also tried to make the music evoke a reaction from the player, as their familiarization with the sounds would trigger a previous emotion that they felt.
 Music manager Jonathan Mayer felt that the game's action music was atypical for video game action music, stating that it is "relatively low-key", and that taking it out of context changes the immediate reaction to it.
 The game's theme, "The Last of Us", was the first piece of music that the team received, and they were very impressed.
+Santaolalla remembered that he sent Druckmann "batches of themes and music" for nearly three years, and was pleased that Druckmann was inspired by his music to write a new scene for the game.
 With the music, the team aimed to "get emotion", as opposed to "horror".
 Inspired by the sparing use of music in the film No Country for Old Men (2007), the team used music judiciously and tried to find other ways to "make your palms sweaty".
+Santaolalla said the team created a program that "moved" the stems of the music around depending on how long the player remained in a given area, ensuring the music was not repetitive.
 The orchestral portions of the score were recorded at Ocean Way Studios in Nashville by the Nashville Scoring Orchestra.